gfort-lab/OpSiMorE/EstimParam/README.md

 % The initial value MCMC.initial_pointR of the vector R was obtained from:
     % a code by [B. Pascal](https://bpascal-fr.github.io/), which computes the MAP of \pi  given a set of values for (\lambda_R, \lambda_O)
     % Here, $\lambda_R$ and $\lambda_O$ are fixed to 3.5 std(data.Z) and 0.05 respectively.
-% The initial valueMCMC.initial_pointO  of O_t is chosen as a linear convex combination of Z_t and R_t Phi_t.
+% The initial value MCMC.initial_pointO  of O_t is chosen as a linear convex combination of Z_t and R_t Phi_t.

 load FranceDataSet1.mat